 One of the greatest feelings on earth as an artist is the immense joy that comes from sharing your creations with the world and seeing people appreciate the beautiful things you created.
 Such is the case for jewelry designers who long to extend their space from creating to selling.
 In the first place, no jewelry is complete until it is worn.

 However, selling is an entirely different world from your design space.
 Jewelry making or designing is a designed expression in which it seeks to communicate the values of the makers.
 The challenge in selling lies in your ability to transfer that meaningful expression to your potential wearers or buyers so that they, too, can see the value in your creation, assign personal and unique meanings to it, and ultimately, define it beyond its tangibility.

 Selling is convincing, but persuasion is extremely difficult especially in an over-saturated market where millions of you are trying to convince millions of buyers to buy the same product category.
-In fact, the Allied Market Research, a global market research, and business consulting firm, expects the fashion jewelry market to reach $59.7 billion by 2027 and the global jewelry market at $480.5 billion by 2025.
-It’s a highly competitive landscape but nonetheless, worth a try.
+In fact, Allied Market Research, a global market research and business consulting firm, expects the fashion jewelry market to reach $59.7 billion by 2027 and the global jewelry market at $480.5 billion by 2025.
+It’s a highly competitive landscape but worth a try.

 If you’re a newcomer who wants to start a jewelry business, continue reading!
 You can wiggle your way into the jewelry market with an impeccable project plan and a fresh outlook on this age-old craft.
 Here’s how!

 How to Sell Jewelry in the New Normal

 If you were struggling before COVID-19, you will struggle more post-crisis, that is if you’re still in business.
 Thankfully, you don’t have to just sit and watch your business crumbles...

 5 Essential Tips on How to Start a Jewelry Business